 The following are some general safety practices your team should keep in mind.
-This list is not all-inclusive.
+This list is not allinclusive.

 - Follow safe work practices, including safe use of all tools and personal protective equipment (safety glasses, shoes, gloves, hearing protection, etc.).
 Maintain a healthy attitude regarding safety. - Always walk and work in a controlled and thoughtful manner.
 Keep full control of robot at all times. - Be especially careful around high-speed rotating components, both on and off the robot.
-If you are putting a high-speed rotating component on the robot, make sure the component is designed to be used the way you are using it. - Take special care when working above normal height or ground level. - Always fully open a ladder and never stand on a non-approved step. - Be careful using tools that generate heat, such as heat guns and soldering irons.
+If you are putting a high-speed rotating component on the robot, make sure the component is designed to be used the way you are using it. - Take special care when working above normal height or ground level. - Always fully open a ladder and never stand on a non-approved step. - Inspect all ladders before use for broken rungs, missing feet, and safety labels.
+Do not use a ladder that fails an inspection. - Be careful using tools that generate heat, such as heat guns and soldering irons.
 Be aware of objects that may be in the vicinity of the heat source and may catch fire.
-Also, be aware that these tools often retain heat after being shut off, and should be set down only on appropriate surfaces.
+Also, be aware that these tools often retain heat after being shut off, and should be set down only on appropriate surfaces. - Do not use gloves when using shop equipment such as band saws and drill presses to prevent a glove from being accidentally drawn into the rotating machinery of the equipment. - Participants must be behind shielding or in a marked off safety area when robots are actively operating to prevent accidental collision or contact with an active robot.